Rostmoment/HitboxViewer/README.md

 - Modes are **independent** — for example, `Trigger` affects only colliders, and `Box` affects only NavMesh obstacles.
 - This separation allows clear and flexible control over hitbox visualization.

-# Press F1 for changing colliders displaying mode or F2 for navmeshes displaying mode
+# Press F1 for changing colliders displaying mode
+# Press F2 for changing navmesh displaying mode
+# Press F3 for changing UI displaying mode

 Supported hitbox types:
 1. BoxCollider